Your doctor will give you goals for your blood sugar and recommend ways to treat high blood sugar. Here are some general guidelines for treating it.

-- If the usual dose of diabetes medicine was missed, give the missed dose.
+- If you missed your usual dose of diabetes medicine, take the missed dose.

-- If the doctor has prescribed a dose of fast-acting insulin based on the blood sugar level (sliding scale), give the appropriate dose.
-If not, call the doctor for advice.
+- If your doctor prescribed a dose of fast-acting insulin based on the blood sugar level (sliding scale), give the appropriate dose.
+If not, call your doctor for advice.

-- Test for ketones, if the doctor has advised you to do so.
-If the results of the ketone test show a moderate-to-large amount of ketones, call the doctor for advice.
+- Test for ketones, if your doctor has advised you to do so.
+Call your doctor if the results show a moderate-to-large amount of ketones.

-- Extra liquids are needed to replace the fluids lost through the urine.
+- Drink extra liquids to replace the fluids lost through the urine.
 Water and sugar-free drinks are best.

-- If symptoms of high blood sugar become more noticeable or if the blood sugar level continues to rise, call the doctor.
+- If symptoms of high blood sugar become more noticeable or if your blood sugar level continues to rise, call your doctor.

-- For adults, if you start to feel drowsy or disoriented or if your blood sugar continues to rise, for example, above 350 mg/dL, call 911 or other emergency services immediately.
-It's best to have someone with you if your blood sugar is this elevated so that the person can call for you.
+- If you start to feel drowsy or disoriented or if your blood sugar continues to rise (for example, above 350 mg/dL), call 911 or other emergency services immediately.
+It's best to have someone with you if your blood sugar is this high so that the person can call for you.

-Follow these steps if blood sugar is extremely high, for example, over 400 mg/dL in a child or over 600 mg/dL in an adult.
+Follow these steps if your blood sugar is extremely high—for example, over 600 mg/dL.
 Some blood sugar meters read only levels up to about 400 mg/dL.

-- Wash the finger carefully before checking again.
-Sometimes sugar on the skin will cause a high reading.
+- Wash and dry the finger carefully before checking again.

 - If the meter reads high, test the accuracy of the meter, and then recheck the blood sugar.